thunderbird89/esf/stories/story-knock-knock.md

 General Silva turned back to his pilots.

 > "You have two hours to contact your families.
 Tell them you're being deployed.
-Do not—I repeat, do not—tell them where or why.
+Do not - I repeat, do not - tell them where or why.
 After that, we begin mission prep.
 Maintenance teams are being briefed separately.
 We have eighteen hours to prepare for the most important mission in human history."

 He paused, looking at each pilot in turn.